Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 Carbon Monoxide Diffusing Capacity

 The lung carbon monoxide diffusing capacity (DLCO) test determines how effectively gases are exchanged between the blood and airways in the lungs.
-Patients should not eat or exercise before the test, and they should not have smoked for 24 hours.
+People should not eat or exercise before the test, and they should not have smoked for 24 hours.

-The patient inhales a mixture of carbon monoxide, helium, and oxygen and holds his or her breath for about 10 seconds.
+The person inhales a mixture of carbon monoxide, helium, and oxygen and holds his or her breath for about 10 seconds.
 The gas levels are then analyzed from the exhaled breath.
 Results can help physicians differentiate emphysema from chronic bronchitis and asthma.
-Patients with emphysema have lower DLCO results (a reduced ability to take up oxygen).
+People with emphysema have lower DLCO results (a reduced ability to take up oxygen).
 The results of this test are also important in helping to determine appropriate candidates for lung reduction surgery.
 Carbon monoxide diffusion levels that are 20% or less than predicted values pose a very high risk for poor survival.

 Chest x-rays are often performed.
 But they are not very useful for detecting early COPD.
 By the time an x-ray reveals COPD, the patient is already well aware of the condition.
 However, x-rays can look for tumors, infections, and other lung problems.